-This subject will approach the study of society from the standpoint of its members and their experience of social life.
-Critical examination of this experience and some of its determinants will introduce key concepts of Sociology.
-Explicit references will be made to classical theoretical formulations of enduring significance and, at the same time, the dynamic and changing nature of social interaction will be emphasised through the consideration of representative sociological material from the last three decades.
+Approaches the study of society from the standpoint of its members and their experience of social life.
+Critical examination of this experience and some of its determinants introduces some key concepts of Sociology.
+Explicit references are made to classical theoretical formulations of enduring significance and, at the same time, the dynamic and changing nature of social interaction is emphasised through the consideration of representative sociological material from the last three decades.

 Assessment: On the basis of performance in essays, written assignments, and tutorial classes.